 When you develop a new idea for an entry signal there are two things you would like to see after the entry: no risk and fast profits.
 This would be the perfect entry with the highest possible edge.
 In reality the market response to your entry will be risk and chance.
 With a good entry the upside would outnumber the downside.
 Continue reading

 Finding complex chart patterns has never been an easy task.
 This article will give you a simple algorithm and a ready to use indicator for complex chart pattern recognition.
 You will have the freedom to detect any pattern with any pattern length.
-Not just 2-bar candlestick formations, but complex stuff like V-Tops spread over 20 bars.
+It has been described as Fréchet distance in literature.
+This article shows a simple adaption for chart pattern analysis.

 As an option seller you want the market to stay within the range prognosticated by implied volatility.
 But what is the historic probability that markets behave as expected?
 And what other analysis could be done to enhance your chances and find the periods when it is wise to sell an at the money straddle?
 This article will try to give some answers to this question.